EmmaJane22/HappyCamper/TEST.md

 * be able to search for campsite reviews.
     - All users can access the search tool regardless of whether they have an account.
 * be able to sign up to the site quickly.
-    - testers resported that they found signing up easy and quick.
+    - testers reported that they found signing up easy and quick.
 * be able to submit a review of a campsite.
     - all testers reported being able to submit a review easily.
 * know that my reviews are protected from other people editing or deleting them.